If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 If you want to guarantee that water won’t get into your jacket, a fully rubberized option might be better.
 Levi’s Rubberized Rain Parka Jacket is remarkably cheap for a fully rubberized jacket and it doesn’t hurt that it’s stylish as heck.
 While the rubber keeps the rain off the jacket, the zipper and button dual front enclosure guarantee nothing’s coming in the front.
 And if that all sounds like the jacket is going to just seal in the heat, it’s all good: This jacket is also machine washable for those times.

-The North Face just makes great outdoor products in general and it’s rain jacket is as good as you would expect.
+The North Face just makes great outdoor products in general and its rain jacket is as good as you would expect.
 One undervalued bonus of being a leading manufacturer of outerwear is the sheer variety you can offer while still maintaining quality.
-Amazon alone offers 40 different colors for this style, but the jackets all offer the same quality protection in the end.
 This jacket features a durable water-repellent coating to stop rain from seeping through, and adjustable cuffs and a cinch cord on the waist for a customized fit.
 Yup, no matter which color suits you, The North Face has got your back, and it’ll keep it dry.